s2b/vite-asset-collector/Documentation/Installation/Index.rst

 Getting Started
 ===============

-Follow these steps to get a basic vite setup for your frontend assets in a `sitepackage` extension.
+Follow these steps to get a basic Vite setup for your frontend assets in a `sitepackage` extension.

 ..  _vite-setup: